Data Protection Policy

 13.3.3 notify the affected individuals if a data breach is likely to result in a high risk to their rights and freedoms and notification is required by law.

-14.1 The College may transfer personal data outside the European Economic Area (EEA) (which comprises the countries in the European Union and Iceland, Liechtenstein and Norway) to other countries on the basis that such countries are designated as having an adequate level of protection or that the organisation receiving the information has provided adequate safeguards (e.g. by way of binding corporate rules or standard data protection clauses) or where we obtain the relevant data subjects’ explicit consent to such transfers.
+14.1 The College may transfer personal data outside the UK to the European Economic Area (EEA) (which comprises the countries in the European Union and Iceland, Liechtenstein and Norway), to other countries on the basis that such countries are designated as having an adequate level of protection or to other third countries based upon the organisation receiving the personal data has provided adequate safeguards (e.g. by way of binding corporate rules, inclusion of standard data protection clauses within a contract and/or undertaken an International Data Transfer Agreement) or where we obtain the relevant data subjects’ explicit consent to such transfers.

 14.2 We will inform data subjects of any envisaged international transfers in the relevant privacy notice.

-Staff need to be adequately trained regarding their data protection responsibilities.
+Staff need to be adequately trained regarding their data protection responsibilities as per the College Imperial Essentials mandatory training packages.
 Individuals whose roles require regular access to personal data, or who are responsible for implementing this policy or responding to subject access requests under this policy, will receive additional training to help them understand their duties and how to comply with them.

 16.1 The College takes compliance with this policy very seriously.
 Failure to comply with the policy: